tillbiskup/evedata/docs/architecture.rst

 scml.scan module
 ~~~~~~~~~~~~~~~~

 This module contains all classes storing information on the actual scan.
 An SCML file can contain exactly one scan.
-Furthermore, as has been decided to remove multiple chains in one scan, and hence the concept of chains altogether, the hierarchy is a bit simpler as compared to the current (as of 04/2024) SCML XML schema.
+Furthermore, as has been decided to remove multiple chains in one scan, and hence the concept of chains altogether, the hierarchy is a bit simpler as compared to the current (Version 9.2, as of 04/2024) SCML XML schema.
 One scan consists of *n* scan modules.

 To slightly reduce the already rather complex list of classes, plots, events, and pause conditions have been outsourced into separate modules, with the latter two together in one module.
 These modules are described separately below.